 Researchers reviewed both the employee performance ratings and the associated employment outcomes at the company.
 Their findings?
 Only a third of the high-performing employees maintained their performance year after year.
 And for those that received a poor review one year, they did not demonstrate consistent poor employee performance.
 The bottom line is that the majority of employees are continually learning and developing.
 When a company invests in their growth and development, they’re more likely to retain engaged, high-value employees.

 There’s an outdated notion that if you have an issue that needs to be addressed with an employee, and there’s a review coming up on the calendar, that you can table the discussion for that later, more formal setting.
 But, in this way, a laundry list of complaints can pile up and an employee can feel attacked over numerous incidents that happened weeks or months ago.
 It’s always best to address an issue in the moment so that the context is clear to all concerned and it’s resolved quickly.

 And if you’re hoping to wait until the next performance review before giving that deserving employee a raise, guess again: there’s a pretty high chance they will have moved on to another company if you wait too long to reward them.
-A new generation of employees needs more real-time gratification in the form of feedback and compensation.
+A new generation of employees needs more real-time gratification in the form of feedback and peer-to-peer recognition.